RSS Feed

 O happy day calloo callay she chortled in her joy

-Looking down from our viewpoint on granite, across the valleys filled with firs, maples, birches and other trees, to mountains ranged along our field of vision…and the vast sky overhead…it is all so still and peaceful.
+Looking down from our viewpoint atop granite, across the valleys filled with firs, maples, birches and other trees, to mountains ranged along our field of vision…and the vast sky overhead…all is so still and peaceful.
 Of course, if you happened to fall off the granite, it was a loooong way down.
+Must try not to do that!Looking across the mountains and valley

 After stopping a few minutes on Welch, we headed down and onward to Dickey’s summit, about 1800 feet, all in all.